 This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!
 As an Amazon Associate I earn from qualifying purchases.

-If you want to just go to Capitol Reef for the day and come back to Moab you can make a day trip out of it.
+If you want to just go for the day and come back to Moab you can make a long day trip out of it too.
 The drive itself is easy along open highway.
 Just start early so you have enough time if you want to get back before dark.

 Alternatively you can take your time with the drive, make a few stops along the way, then stay overnight in Torrey or camp right in Capitol Reef!